 About A New Leash for Life Rescue

 Marcene firmly believes that any dog has a right to a warm, loving home regardless of where they have come from, so she works closely with a small network of local rescuers abroad (primarily in Romania and Spain) to identify dogs of all shapes and sizes and ages, that they believe can be successfully re-homed here in the UK.
-These guardian angels keep these dogs safely, and ensure they receive all the right vaccinations and checks to get their doggy passports so they can travel to the UK.
+These guardian angels keep these dogs safe, and prepare them for their onward journey by ensuring they receive all the right vaccinations and checks to get their doggy passports so they can travel to the UK.

 Why Rescue from Abroad?

-So Marcene takes regular trips to Romania to visit her local rescuer network.
-She assesses the dogs and identifies other ways in which she can help, including fund raising, food donations or supporting initiatives such as spay and neuter campaigns.
+Before the Pandemic in 2020, Marcene was taking regular trips to Romania to visit her local rescuer network.
+Whilst doing this' she was able to identify potential dogs to bring to the UK, assess the dogs suitability for adoption and travel.
+In addition it enabled Marcene to identify other ways in which she and the team can help, including fund raising, food donations for the shelters or supporting initiatives such as spay and neutering campaigns.

-If you would like to get involved or find out more please contact us.
+If you would like to get involved please contact us to find out more, as we would welcome your support.

 We have many positive reviews from people who have adopted our dogs on our facebook page.
 We always try to offer advice and support to our adopters and offer full rescue back up for those that just don't work out as planned.
 We have a very active facebook group for adopters so they can share updates and seek advice for any issues.
 Please see our facebook page for more details. https://www.facebook.com/pg/anewleashforliferescue/reviews/